Ervin Bulku

-Ervin Bulku ([ɛɾvin bulku], born 3 March 1981) is an Albanian former professional footballer and current caretaker manager of the Albania national team.
+Ervin Bulku ([ɛɾvin bulku], born 3 March 1981) is an Albanian former professional footballer.

-He was a utility player and played in many positions such as central midfielder, defensive midfielder, right midfielder and even right back for the Albania national team between 2002 and 2015 and in the club level with Tirana where he started and ended his career after playing for various club outside such as Kryvbas in Ukraine, Hajduk Split in Croatia, AZAL Baku in Azerbaijan and Sepahan in Iran.
+He was a utility player and played in many positions such as central midfielder, defensive midfielder, right midfielder and even right-back for the Albania national team between 2002 and 2015 and in the club level with Tirana where he started and ended his career after playing for various club outside such as Kryvbas in Ukraine, Hajduk Split in Croatia, AZAL Baku in Azerbaijan and Sepahan in Iran.

-Early life

-Bulku was born in Tirana, Albania.
-He was the second son of the family after Sokol Bulku also a former KF Tirana's footballer with whom he played there between 1998–2004 and the later is current manager of KF Tirana under 19s Squad.